 The Wendy and Avron Fogelman Religious School strives to help each student in kindergarten through high school develop a positive Jewish identity and a deep connection to the Jewish community.

-For more information about the Wendy and Avron Fogelman Religious School at Temple Israel, e-mail Jackie Evans call her at 901.937.2777.
+For more information about the Wendy and Avron Fogelman Religious School at Temple Israel:

-Kindergarten through 6th grade (Sundays from 9:15 am-noon) teaches Judaic studies and Hebrew through discussions, music, projects, and crafts.
+Kindergarten through 6th grade (Sundays from 9:15 am - 12:00 pm) teaches Judaic studies and Hebrew through discussions, music, projects, and crafts.
 Students explore Jewish values, Torah stories, holidays, and prayer with the URJ Chai Curriculum.
 Each religious school session begins with tefillah (prayer services) to help develop a holy community and reinforce the prayers and songs the students learn in class.

-7th and 8th grade classes meet on Sunday mornings from 10:30 am-noon.
+7th and 8th grade classes meet on Sunday mornings from 10:30 am - 12:00 pm.
 Students learn what it means to be both a member of the Jewish people and an individual Jewish person through projects, field trips, and active, hands-on learning.
 The class topics range from the Holocaust to comparative religion, and create a foundation for future Jewish learning.

-Our high school program (Sundays 4:30-6:00 pm) helps students discover their connections to Judaism, Temple Israel, and one another.
-Students have the opportunity to learn from the Temple clergy and the Director of Lifelong Learning, as they discover how Judaism can shape and impact their lives.
+Our high school program (Sundays from 4:30 pm - 6:00 pm) helps students discover their connections to Judaism, Temple Israel, and one another.
+Students have the opportunity to learn from the Temple clergy as they discover how Judaism can shape and impact their lives.
 Highlights of our high school program include a 10th grade Confirmation class trip to New York City and an 11th and 12th grade trip to Washington, D.C.

 High School Madrichim